u5ele55/u5ele55/README.md

 ## Welcome to my page! [⚡️🐑](https://bulbapedia.bulbagarden.net/wiki/Mareep_(Pok%C3%A9mon))

 I am a second-year student of Applied Mathematics and Computer Science at St. Petersburg State Electrotechnical University.
-My favorite programming languages are Dart and Python.
-I love to develop mobile apps with Flutter and automate any kind of work.
+I like to develop mobile apps with Flutter and automate any kind of work.

 ### My knowledge

-- **Dart & Flutter**
 - **Python**
 - С (stdlib)
 - С++ (SFML)
+- Dart & Flutter
 - HTML, CSS, LESS
 - JavaScript
 - Kotlin